AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/get-started/integrate-with-vue.md

     The code does the following:

-    1. Imports the Veaury and `EaseChat` components.
+    1. Imports the Veaury and `ChatApp` components.
     1. Uses Veaury's `applyPureReactInVue` function to convert the React component into a Vue component.
-    1. Defines theme variables and passes them to the `EaseChat` component to switch the theme.
+    1. Defines theme variables and passes them to the `ChatApp` component to switch the theme.
     1. Adds styles to beautify the interface.

     Delete the irrelevant code in `App.vue` and keep only `RouterView`.
 Visit http://localhost:5173 to see the interface.
 Click **Switch Theme** in the upper right corner to switch the theme.